 - Letter re Annual review to Readers and Incumbents

 Click here for a summary of the 2018 Statistics.
 Previous Statistics can be found below.
 See further, p.11 of the Reader Handbook.

 The Church of England Readers website is well worth exploring.
 It features latest news, events, resources and information.
 Lifelong learning modules are being created that count as CMD and the Spotlight pages have useful articles to resource the strands of ministry.

 All ministry requires continued ministerial, spiritual and personal development.
 What constitutes development will be unique to each individual and becomes a matter for discussion in your annual review.
 To facilitate such lifelong learning the Diocese creates an annual Continuing Ministerial Development programme, and invites Readers to attend whatever helps from the list.
 Attendance at the Reader’s Day and Archdeaconry Days (link coming soon) also creates another important strand of CMD.
 See further p.13 of the Reader Handbook.

 Every Day Faith

 Everyday Faith is part of the Diocesan response to the national initiative related to the Setting God’s People Free Report.
 You will find here resources to help encourage lay people in their faith in ordinary life.
-These arose initially out of the 2019 Archdeaconry Days but will continue to be developed.
+These arose initially out of the 2019 and 2020 Archdeaconry Days but will continue to be developed.